 Are there specific technology sectors more likely to secure this type of funding?

 From an investor’s perspective, the key is to show that a company will grow by a minimum of 20-30% per annum (from a higher turnover base) and above 50% per annum (from a lower turnover base) as investors will at some point want to make an exit at a pre-determined ROI.
-The ROI and exit period will vary from investor type/company growth stage but within the broader technology space most PE growth funds will be looking at a four to seven-year period.
+The ROI and exit period will vary from the investor type/company growth stage but within the broader technology space, most PE growth funds will be looking at a four to seven-year period.

-What is the criteria for growth funding?
+What are the criteria for growth funding?

 A growth funding specialist will usually look for a business to have most of the following criteria: